 - “Can I file for bankruptcy without an attorney in Arizona?”

-Why focusing on longtail keywords is effective for small law firms
+Why focusing on longtail keywords and phrases is effective for small law firms

-Longtail keywords are highly specific searches that resemble how your potential clients conduct online searches.
+Longtail phrases are highly specific searches that resemble how your potential clients conduct online searches.

 Your potential clients are looking for information about their case or matter, and they’re using Google to answer those questions.
 This is where the longtail comes in.